JuliaPhysics/Measurements.jl/README.md

 ------------

-`Measurements.jl` is a [Julia](http://julialang.org/) package that allows you to define numbers with uncertainties and perform calculations involving them easily getting the uncertainty of the result according to [linear error propagation theory](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).
+`Measurements.jl` is a [Julia](http://julialang.org/) package that allows you to define numbers with uncertainties, perform calculations involving them, and easily get the uncertainty of the result according to [linear error propagation theory](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).

 ### Features List ###